 Circleville City School Food Services

-For CHS families, please still fill out the Free and Reduced-priced meals application online.
+For families in need of financial assistance with lunch prices, please still fill out the Free and Reduced-priced meals application online.
 Your application will be sent from a secure website directly to Circleville City Schools, so you don't need to worry about filling out a paper form that could be lost or misplaced.
-Lunchapplication.com has been designed to make it easy for you to know exactly what information you need to provide and to guide you through the process.
+Family.titank12.com